Inside The Supreme Court ‘Bromance’ That Is Softening Donald Trump’s Conservative Majority

 — Mark R. Levin (@marklevinshow) April 7, 2019

-One driving factor in Kavanaugh’s tendency to stray from conservative expectations, in addition to the facts of individual cases, could be his desire to avoid the appearance that he is merely an ideological partisan rather than a justice with an open mind, a reputation that Roberts enjoys in many circles.
-Roberts has also echoed this sentiment, indicating that we wanted to make sure that the Supreme Court maintains its integrity as a non-partisan branch of government rather than become the judicial arm of those in political power.
+One driving factor in Kavanaugh’s tendency to stray from conservative expectations, in addition to the facts of individual cases, could be his desire to avoid the appearance that he is merely an ideological partisan rather than a justice with an open mind — a reputation that Roberts enjoys in many circles.
+Roberts has also echoed this sentiment, indicating that he wanted to make sure that the Supreme Court maintains its integrity as a non-partisan branch of government rather than become the judicial arm of those in political power.

-“Justice Kavanaugh seems to share some of the chief justice’s institutional concerns, but I think he also cares about his own perception as an even-handed judge,” said Amir Ali, a civil rights lawyer who recently appeared before the Court and benefitted from Roberts and Kavanaugh joining the four liberal justices in his favor.
+“Justice Kavanaugh seems to share some of the chief justice’s institutional concerns, but I think he also cares about his own perception as an even-handed judge,” said Amir Ali, a civil rights lawyer who recently appeared before the Court.
+Ali benefited from Roberts and Kavanaugh voting in line with the four liberal justices.